-In the single channel algorithm (SCA) [4], horizontally polarized TB are traditionally used due to their sensitivity to soil moisture, but the same algorithm can also be applied to V polarization TB.
-The use of H pol TB with the SCA was the prelaunch SMAP baseline algorithm; SCA-V is the baseline for the postlaunch release of L2\SM\P data.
+In the single channel algorithm (SCA) [4], horizontally polarized T_B are traditionally used due to their sensitivity to soil moisture, but the same algorithm can also be applied to V polarization T_B.
+The use of H pol T_B with the SCA was the prelaunch SMAP baseline algorithm; SCA-V was the original baseline for the postlaunch release of L2_SM_P data.
 In the SCA approach, brightness temperatures are converted to emissivity using a surrogate for the physical temperature of the emitting layer.
 The derived emissivity is corrected for vegetation and surface roughness to obtain the soil emissivity.
 The Fresnel equation is then used to determine the dielectric constant.
 Finally, a dielectric mixing model is used to obtain the soil moisture.
 Additional details on these steps follow.